Yandex Cloud

 Requirements for a jump host VM:

-• An assigned public IP address.
+• It must have an assigned public IP address.

 To connect to the Yandex Data Processing host port you need, run the following command: